paultopia/gobbledygook/content/pages/syllabus.md

 In addition, every session will be recorded on Panopto and available on ICON; we'll also use ICON to administer some quizzes (probably), turn in assignments, and distribute materials which (for copyright reasons, etc.) we're not allowed to distribute outside of the class.

 This class is intended in part to produce resources which will be available to the legal profession at large in order to help your fellow lawyers understand code and stats as well; accordingly, many of the reading assignments will be to lessons posted on this website at sociologicalgobbledygook.com.
-Those assignments will also be available on the course GitHub repository, and sometimes you will find it useful to get the assignments there in order to execute and mess around with the code yourself.
+Those assignments will also be available on the course GitHub repository; you will find it useful to get the assignments there in order to execute and mess around with the code yourself.

 ## Evaluation